boazbk/tcs/lec_01_introduction.md

 The same ideas also show up in _cryptography_, which has undergone not just a technological but also an intellectual revolution in the last few decades, much of it building on the foundations that we explore in this course.

 Theoretical Computer Science is a vast topic, branching out and touching upon many scientific and engineering disciplines.
-This course only provides a very partial (and biased) sample of this area.
+This book  provides a very partial (and biased) sample of this area.
-More than anything, I hope I will manage to "infect" you with at least some of my love for this field, which is inspired and enriched by the connection to practice, but which I find to be  deep and  beautiful regardless of   applications.
+More than anything, I hope I will manage to "infect" you with at least some of my love for this field, which is inspired and enriched by the connection to practice, but is also  deep and  beautiful regardless of   applications.

 ### Dependencies between chapters